 vi Anti-money laundering and other applicable regulations

-The anti-money laundering regime is fairly new in Mexico, introduced in 2014; however, despite this, the financial sector and others who have been especially vulnerable to the negative effects of money laundering have strongly supported its implementation.
+The anti-money laundering regime is fairly new in Mexico, being only introduced in 2014; despite this, the financial sector and others who have been especially vulnerable to the negative effects of money laundering have strongly supported its implementation.

 Mexican anti-money laundering operates through a legal system that forces financial institutions and persons involved in vulnerable transactions to identify and monitor their clients to prevent, detect and report money laundering (specific transactions include real estate acquisitions, loans not granted by the banking system, lending of real estate, acquisition of jewellery, gambling and other customary activities that are identified with money laundering).

-On 14 June 2018, a Decree was published in the Federal Official Gazette that reforms the General Corporations Law.
-The Decree will enter into force on 15 December 2018.
+On 14 June 2018, a decree was published in the Federal Official Gazette that reforms the General Corporations Law.
+The decree entered into force on 15 December 2018.
 The amendment imposes on limited liability companies and business corporations the obligation to inform the Ministry of Economy of any change in the structure of their capital stock.
-These reforms promote the report and exchange of information between authorities with the purpose of fighting against money laundering from taxpayers.
+These reforms promote the reporting and exchange of information between authorities with the purpose of fighting against money laundering from taxpayers.

-Tax authorities (which are the authorities with the power to review and impose penalties related to the compliance of anti-money laundering regulations) have been issuing fines to a considerable amount of individuals and corporations who did not identify clients who carried out vulnerable activities or who did not present the corresponding information required by the Anti-Money Laundering Law.
+Tax authorities (which are the authorities with the power to review and impose penalties related to the compliance of anti-money laundering regulations) have been issuing fines to a considerable amount of individuals and corporations who did not identify clients that carried out vulnerable activities or that did not present the corresponding information required by the Anti-Money Laundering Law.